tyaga001/awesome-neon/README.md

 # Awesome NeonDB   [![Awesome](https://awesome.re/badge-flat.svg)](https://awesome.re)

-[Neon](https://neon.tech) is an awesome database you love.
+[Neon](https://neon.tech) is an awesome serverless postgres database, open-source alternative to AWS Aurora you love.
 It's a serverless platform designed to help you build reliable and scalable applications faster.

 This list tries to cover what is awesome about the product and its community! 👁⚡️👁